Style Guide

 1. Headlines are always in present tense.
 Writers should submit a headline with each article.
 Aim for four words maximum (although feature and cover stories may go longer or have a secondary headline ["deck"] which immediately follows the headline in a font sized halfway between the body text size and headline size).
 We no longer capitalize the first letter of every word in a headline (Josie Is a Magazine Editor); instead we use "sentence case" where we generally only cap the first lettter of the first word (Josie is a magazine editor).
 The byline should have a capital “b” on “By Fred Smith.”

 2. Articles more than 800 words long usually have subheads that break the body text into sections.
 The writer may compose them (it can help in structuring) but cannot assume the editor will leave them in (and thus MUST write transition sentences to guide the reader from one section to the next).
-Subheads are usually in ALL CAPs.
+Subheads are usually in ALL CAPS and sometimes in Sentence case.

 Hyphenation

-2. Use a hyphen when adding a prefix that will make an unfamiliar word, but omit the hyphen for words in common usage (multi-denominational, but multicultural).
+2. Use a hyphen when adding a prefix that will make an unfamiliar word.
+Use a hyphen if a prefix is follewed by an uppercased word, e.g., un-American, mid-Atlantic.

 3. Use hyphens with a successive compound adjective (note spacing): 18th- and 19th-century fashions; 10-, 20-, and 30-second intervals.